sanua356/kealint-unix-hook/README.md

 ## Introduction

 This repository provides a layer of compatibility between KEA DHCP and KEALint, which allows you to verify the correctness of configurations when configuration settings change.
+The hook sends new KEA server configurations to the UNIX socket when they are changed.

 ## Service Info
 The hook is implemented for `kea-dhcp4`, `kea-dhcp-ddns` and `kea-ctrl-agent` services.

+> [!WARNING]
+> The `kea-dhcp4` and `kea-dhcp-ddns` services send configuration updates to the UNIX socket when they are changed.
+But the `kea-ctrl-agent` configuration sends configuration changes only when the 'config-write' event occurs.
+These are limitations of the algorithm implementation.

 ## Parameters